benjaminjonard/koillection/README.md

 # Koillection

-Koillection is a self-hosted service allowing users to manage any kind of collection.
+Koillection is a self-hosted collection manager created to keep track of physical (mostly) collections of any kind like books, DVDs, stamps, games...
-It is a project I did for my personal use.
-But since it can interest some people I decided to release it publicly.
+As Koillection is meant to be used for any kind of collections, it doesn't support automatic download of metadata.
+But it offer the possibility to add your own metadata freely.

-If you like Koillection please consider leaving a star, it gives additional motivation to continue working on the project.
+If you like Koillection please consider leaving a ⭐, it gives additional motivation to continue working on the project.

 You can find detailled informations in the <a href="https://github.com/koillection/koillection/wiki">wiki</a> (under construction)